cvkittler/RBE-501-Project/README.md

 ## Step 1:

-Add the fridge_bot folder to yout src of workspace
+Add the fridge_bot folder to your src of ROS workspace

 ## Step 2:
 ### Run the following commands: